kjartanben/getting-and-cleaning-data-Project/codebook.md

 # Code book

+## Transformations
+A variable which says if the subject belongs to the training or test set has been added.

+## Variables
 Training or Test: *Training or Test subject*
    - Train: Subject is a part of training set
    - Test: Subject is a part of training set